 - 3g instant yeast

-- 1 large egg, topped up to 180g with whipping cream (see notes)
+- 1 large egg, topped up to 180g with whipping cream and/or full-cream milk (see notes)

 - 30g sugar

 - 30g butter (omit if you use more than 80g of whipping cream)

 - 100g butter, softened